prabhub88/CRM/README.md

 Open the CRM Service folder and open the .sln file to open the API locally, then run as usual by F5.

 Open the CRMUIService->src folder in VS Code tool and run "ng serve" command to launch UI service locally.

+How to authenticate the app
+Use users table credentials, i have attached sql file which has (admin as user id and Test#123 as password)